In The News

 • Community Health Resources (Hartford and Windham Counties)

 These providers serve the counties with the highest percentages of youth living below the poverty line.
 In the past year, more than one in five youth served by these providers reported substance use in their initial behavioral health assessments.
-Each provider will receive pass-through funds from the SAMHSA grant to support a full-time service coordinator at each hub – a critical role not currently reimbursable through insurance – and related work.

 A map of Connecticut showing the five counties (Fairfield, New Haven, Hartford, Windham, and New London) counties and four clinical providers (listed in article) who will host SBIRT PATHS hubs/centers.